atuline/FastLED-Demos/README.md

 Almost all of these sequences are designed to be loop/non-blocking delay friendly.
 They perform some simple calculations, update the LED array, return back to the loop to SHOW the LED's and then continue on to the next iteration.

-In addition to several standalone demos, I have included a comprehensive demo called irlight (NOT for beginners), which supports multiple display sequences, multiple Arduino's, has a demo mode, EEPROM and IR remote support.
+In addition to several standalone demos, I have included a comprehensive demo called seirlight (NOT for beginners), which supports multiple display sequences, multiple Arduino's, has a demo mode, EEPROM and IR remote support.
 There are also a couple of button controlled demos with EEPROM support.

 In addition, I have included a few sound reactive sequences, most notably fht_log_ripple, which uses the Sparkfun MEMS microphone and the FHT (Fast Hartley Transform) library to respond to sound in the frequency domain.
 Tricky to get going, but very cool.